Brief thoughts on some of the books I read this year:

 Intuition by Allegra Goodman (2007)

 How is Allegra Goodman so amazing?
 Her first short story collection came out on the day she graduated from college and she has been publishing a steady string of novels ever since.
-And why on earth is she not more famous?
 She has had 2 stories in BASS, and both of them are excellent.
 Her writing is effortless, her subjects always timely and interesting.
 This particular book is about scientists studying cancer and how much subjectivity is involved.
 It also deals with the fascinating topic of scientific fraud.

 Intuition has a strong sense of story that is so lacking in a lot of contemporary literature.
 The confident voice of the first few pages reassured me that I would actually come to care about these people, that stuff would actually happen, and that maybe this would resemble a coherent piece of fiction instead of a collection of non-events.